 - Have fun and be safe using these resources about swimming, life jackets and water safety at home, in swimming pools and on open water, like lakes.

-- Buy a low-cost life jacket in Seattle this summer.
+- Buy a low-cost life jacket (PDF) in Seattle this summer.

 - Borrow life jackets for free (PDF) through life jacket loaner programs at boating ramps, bathing beaches and other sites around Washington.

 - Find places to swim in King County.

 - Get useful information about life jackets, life jacket loaner programs, swimming and water safety, drowning surveillance and reporting, drowning prevention policy and more.